 In the same vein, NATO responded to a request made by the Latvian government for assistance in assuring the security of the Riga Summit in November 2006.
 NATO provided technical security, CBRN response capabilities, air and sea policing, improvised explosive device (IED) detections, communications and information systems, and medical evacuation support.

 During the second Gulf Conflict, NATO deployed NATO AWACS radar aircraft and air defence batteries to enhance the defence of Türkiye in an operation called Display Deterrence.
 This operation started on 20 February 2003 and lasted until 16 April 2003.
 The AWACS aircraft flew 100 missions with a total of 950 flying hours.

 NATO in North Macedonia

-Responding to a request from the Government in Skopje to help mitigate rising ethnic tension, NATO implemented three successive operations in the country, previously known as the former Yugoslav Republic of Macedonia.
+Responding to a request from the Government in Skopje to help mitigate rising ethnic tension, NATO implemented three successive operations in the country (at the time, North Macedonia was a NATO partner; it became a member in March 2020).
 The operations were conducted from August 2001 to March 2003.

 First, Operation Essential Harvest disarmed ethnic Albanian groups operating throughout the country.